NavidBinAhmed/westdig_data_pipeline/README.md

 - Go to the root directory
 - Activate the environment: `venv\Scripts\activate`
 - Run FastAPI from root: `uvicorn app.main:app --reload`
-- Get into 'dashboard' and run React app: `npm start` on Render
+- get into 'dashboard' and run React app: `npm start` on Render

     Note:
 The required packages are installed inside the `venv`.
 To install a specific version, update in the `requirements.txt` and run the following command after the activation v:
 `pip install -r requirements.txt`